Skip to main content

 loading...

-Separately, if you still have legacy Page objects (from older v7.x workflows), you should convert them into a DocumentData using createDocumentFromLegacyPages(...).
+If your project still contains legacy Page objects from v7.x workflows, convert them to DocumentData using createDocumentFromLegacyPages(...).

 Create a Document From Legacy Pages